16. Environments and evaluation (*)#

 ## [1] "x in global"

-` from the user workspace as this is precisely
+from the user workspace as it is precisely

 the environment associated with the function.